DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * azureStorageAccountId `string`: A value indicating the underlying Azure storage account.
 If the VM is not running in Azure, this value shall be set to null.
   * compressedDataRateInMB `number`: The compressed data change rate in MB.
   * consistencyPoints `object`: The collection of Consistency points.
-  * datastores `array`: The datastores of the on-premise machine Value can be list of strings that contain datastore names
+  * datastores `array`: The data stores of the on-premise machine Value can be list of strings that contain data store names
     * items `string`
   * discoveryType `string`: A value indicating the discovery type of the machine.
   * diskResized `string`: A value indicating whether any disk is resized for this VM.